grindcoder/Positioner/README.md

 # Positioner

-With this simple python script and you can move media from a source folder to one or more target directories;
+With this simple python script  you can move media file and folders from source directory to one or more target directories;

 To fix / add: